 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 28-663.
-Duty to give information and assistance; fully autonomous vehicles operating without a human driver; violation; classification; alcohol or other drug screening
+Duty to give information and assistance; autonomous vehicles; neighborhood occupantless electric vehicles; violation; classification; alcohol or other drug screening

 A. The driver of a vehicle involved in an accident on public or private property resulting in injury to or death of a person or damage to a vehicle that is driven or attended by a person shall:

 1. Give the driver's name and address and the registration number of the vehicle the driver is driving.

 2. On request, exhibit the person's driver license to the person struck or the driver or occupants of or person attending a vehicle collided with.